gpwolfe/data-lake/.github/ISSUE_TEMPLATE/data_ingest_request.md

 ---
 name: Dataset Upload Request
-about: Request the upload of a new dataset
+about: Request the upload of a new dataset without Excel template
 title: "[Dataset Upload] "
 labels: ''
 assignees: ''